 Bundesverband Alternative Investments e.V.
 (BAI)

-Key European legal sources in the area of fund and market regulation are the Undertakings for Collective Investments in Transferable Securities (UCITS Directive) and the Alternative Investment Fund Managers Directive (AIFMD).
+Key European legal sources in the area of fund and market regulation are the Undertakings for Collective Investments in Transferable Securities (UCITS Directive) and the Alternative Investment Fund Managers Directive 2.0 (AIFMD 2.0).
 Both directives have been implemented in German law in the German Capital Investment Code (Kapitalanlagegesetzbuch, KAGB).
 They are supplemented and concretized in each case on the basis of authorizations by executive legal acts of the European Commission.
 This applies, for example, to the further elaboration (Delegated Acts - DA) and the uniform application of the law in the member states (Implementing Acts - IA).

 Publications by the European Securities and Markets Authority (ESMA) on the basis of a corresponding directive authorization or its own initiative provide application assistance, and the specifications of the German Federal Financial Supervisory Authority (BaFin) supplement the regulations or monitor implementation at national level.